maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 in [aid_cv2_dnn_tests.py](https://github.com/maikherbig/AIDeveloper/blob/master/Tutorial%20Deploy%20to%20OpenCV%20dnn/aid_cv2_dnn_tests.py).
 To assure that forwarding images works for simple and also for advanced model architectures, two models were trained on the smiley dataset:
-- a. multilayer perceptron with 3 layers
+- multilayer perceptron with 3 layers
-- b. convolutional neural net with dropout and batch-normalization layers Furthermore, models may be trained using Grayscale or RGB images.
+- convolutional neural net with dropout and batch-normalization layers
+Furthermore, models may be trained using Grayscale or RGB images.
 For both options, models were prepared using AIDeveloper.
 You can find the trained models in [Smileys_Models.zip](https://github.com/maikherbig/AIDeveloper/blob/master/Tutorial%20Deploy%20to%20OpenCV%20dnn/Smileys_Models.zip).

 For each model architecture, forwarding images should work for
 - Grayscale, and
 - RGB images.

 The respective test function is contained in aid_cv2_dnn_tests.py.
 Follwing script uses that function to conduct all tests.